jjvanzon/JJs-Reference-Architecture/Code Style.md

 #### Avoiding Activator.CreateInstance

-Avoid using `Activator.CreateInstance`.
-Prefer using the `new` keyword.
-Using generics you can avoid some of the `Activator.CreateInstance` calls.
-A call to Activator.CreateInstance should be rare and the last choice for instantiating an object.
+Prefer using the `new` keyword instead of `Activator.CreateInstance`.
+Using generics' `new` constraint  might avoid some of the `Activator.CreateInstance` calls.
+A call to `Activator.CreateInstance` might be the last choice for instantiating an object.

 <table><tr><th>Recommended</th><th>Less Preferred</th></tr><tr><td>